There are now 2 possible online modes for units:

 - Contact hours

-- Students must attend every day of the intensive period 13,14, 20 and 21 March.
-Refer to the timetable website for further information.
+- Students must attend every day of the intensive period face 2 face.
+Further information will be communicated to students via the LMS.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.